gambess/ServicesandListeners/README.md

 README FILE
 -----------

-This is a Symfony Project for Working a Practice with Doctrine Listeners and Services
+This is a Symfony Project (current Version 2.4) for Working with Doctrine Listeners and invoke as Services